Heating bills set to soar as inflation hits energy prices

 The forecast from the U.S. Energy Information Administration is the latest reminder of the higher inflation ripping across the global economy.
 Earlier Wednesday, the government released a separate report showing that prices were 5.4% higher for U.S. consumers in September than a year ago.
 That’s the hottest inflation since 2008, as a reawakening economy and snarled supply chains push up prices for everything from cars to groceries.

-The higher prices hit almost all households, with pay raises for most workers so far failing to keep up with inflation.
-Average hourly earnings for workers were up 4.6% last month from a year ago.
+The higher prices hit everyone, with pay raises for most workers so far failing to keep up with inflation.
+But they hurt low-income households in particular.

 “After the beating that people have taken in the pandemic, it’s like: What’s next?” said Carol Hardison, chief executive officer at Crisis Assistance Ministry, which helps people in Charlotte, North Carolina, who are facing financial hardship.

 She said households coming in for assistance recently have had unpaid bills that are roughly twice as big as they were before the pandemic.
-They’re contending with more expensive housing costs, higher medical bills and sometimes a reduction in their hours worked.
+They’re contending with more expensive housing, higher medical bills and sometimes a reduction in their hours worked.

 “It’s what we know about this pandemic: It’s hit the same people that were already struggling with wages not keeping up with the cost of living,” she said.

+Many of those families are just now getting through a hot summer where they faced high air-conditioning bills.

+Congress apportions some money to energy assistance programs for low-income households, but directors of those programs are now watching their purchasing power shrink as fuel costs keep climbing, Wolfe said.

 The biggest reason for this winter’s higher heating bills is the recent surge in prices for energy commodities after they dropped to multi-year lows in 2020.
-Demand has simply been growing faster than production as the economy roars back to life following the shutdowns caused by the coronavirus.
+Demand has simply grown faster than production as the economy roars back to life following shutdowns caused by the coronavirus.

 Natural gas in the United States, for example, has climbed to its highest price since 2014 and is up roughly 90% over the last year.
 The wholesale price of heating oil, meanwhile, has more than doubled in the last 12 months.

-The amount of natural gas in storage inventories across the northern hemisphere is relatively low, according to Barclays analyst Amarpreet Singh, which means there is less of a cushion heading into winter heating season.
+The amount of natural gas in storage inventories across the northern hemisphere is relatively low, according to Barclays analyst Amarpreet Singh.
+That means there’s less of a cushion heading into winter heating season.

 Heating oil prices, meanwhile, are tied closely to the price of crude oil, which has climbed more than 60% this year.
 Homes affected by those increases are primarily in the Northeast, where the percentage of homes using heating oil has dropped to 18% from 27% over the past decade.